right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 MYTH: My girlfriend loves to tell me what to do.

 TRUTH: She most certainly does not.
-When a man is too soft to take the lead, the other person must step up
+When a man is too soft to take the lead, the other person must step upand do it.

----

-# CHASE HUGHES

-and do it.
 It is not something she wanted to happen, but it did.
 Women do not like to tell a grown man what to do.
 You are her protector, provider and her refuge from her emotions.
 Some men will ask a woman where she would like to go, even after she's told them to make the decision five times.
 The

 MYTH: She might not like me if I don't tell her what I do for a living.